TheDonDope/wits/README.md

 ## Building and pushing the container image

-Assuming the use of `podman`, the following steps are supported:
+Assuming the use of [Podman](https://podman.io/), the following steps are supported:

 ### Building the latest local image

-You can run either `make build-image` or `task build-image`
+You can run `make build-image`.

 ### Pushing the latest tag to GitHub Container Registry